darrendoang/Integrated-System-Technology/README.md

 ### Models

-The API uses Pydantic models to define the structure of the data for coaches, fitness classes, and registrations.
+The API uses Pydantic models to define the structure of the data for coaches, fitness classes, registrations, users, and authentication.

 #### Coach Model